kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 **Plot properties:**

    * Use attribute *boxsamples* to get a better estimation of the ranges in galactic coordinates.
 The default sampling does not sample enough in the neighbourhood of the galactic pole causing a gap in the plot.
-   * Use method :meth:`wcsgrat.Graticule.setp_lineswcs0` to change the color of the longitudes (and *linewcs1* for the latitudes) for the equatorial system.
+   * Use method :meth:`wcsgrat.Graticule.setp_gratline` to change the color of the longitudes and latitudes for the equatorial system.
-   * Method :meth:`wcsgrat.Graticule.setp_tick`
+   * Method :meth:`wcsgrat.Graticule.setp_tickmark`
      sets for both plot axis (0 == x axis, 1 = y axis)
      the tick length with *markersize*.
 The value is negative to force a tick that points outwards.
 Also the color and the font size of the tick labels is set.
 Note that these are Matplotlib keyword arguments.
-   * With :meth:`wcsgrat.Graticule.setp_plotaxis` we allow galactic coordinate labels and ticks to be plotted along the top and right plot axis.
+   * With :meth:`wcsgrat.Graticule.setp_axislabel` we allow galactic coordinate labels and ticks to be plotted along the top and right plot axis.
 Default, the labels along these axes are set to be invisible, so we need to make them visible with keyword argument *visible=True*.
      Also a title is set for these axes.

 .. note::

      There is a difference between plot axes and wcs axes.
-The first always represent a rectangular system while the system of the graticule lines (wcs axes) usually is curved (sometimes they are even circular.
-Therefore many plot properties are either associated with one or more plot axes and other with one or both world coordinate axes.
+The first always represent a rectangular
+     system with pixels while the system of the graticule lines (wcs axes) usually is curved (sometimes
+     they are even circular.
+Therefore many plot properties are either associated with one a plot axis and/or a world coordinate axes.